casper-ecosystem/lottery-demo-dapp/smart-contract/README.md

 3. To participate, a user calls `play_lottery()` while attaching the required amount (ticket price) in Casper tokens (CSPR).
 4. **Note:** Whether the user is a winner is immediately determined based on a pseudo-random number generation mechanism (for demo purposes only).
 This mechanism is not suitable for production use.
 5. Winners receive their prizes automatically (jackpot or consolation prize) based on the outcome.

-## Deployment Addresses

-**- Testnet:**

-  - contract hash: `hash-40777e199af2ae4756c2a148c24e79885dc062fe4428adf23212dd04fd73187b`

-**- Mainnet (if applicable):**

-  - contract hash: coming soon.

-## Security Considerations

-- This smart contract is a demo application not ready for production use.
-It uses a naive pseudo-random number generation mechanism.
-A secure random number generation mechanism is crucial for real-world lottery applications.

 ## Usage